What does this whale know about the oceans?

 - What is found in the oceans?

-- How much of the water is covered by water?
+- How much of the planet is covered by water?

 - What percentage of large predators are gone?

-- What percentage of coral reefs have disappeared?
+- What percentage of coral reefs are in decline?

 - How do the oceans moderate Earth's temperature?